 Frequently Asked Questions

-- I am not a Loyola student or graduate.
-Can I apply?
 Yes, LU-CHOICE welcomes graduates of schools other than Loyola.

-- May I teach in LU-CHOICE but not live in community?
 One of the pillars of LU-CHOICE is community life.
 Community is a source of professional support, personal growth, and shared faith.
 Therefore, all LU-CHOICE teachers are required to live in community.

-- What are the benefits to teaching in LU-CHOICE?
 Participants receive several benefits, both tangible and intangible.
 Each LU-CHOICE teacher receives a modest stipend to cover living expenses, such as rent and groceries.
 Participants are eligible for undergraduate loan deferment, and some participants may be eligible for Perkins Loan forgiveness.
 Also, LU-CHOICE provides an opportunity to earn an M.Ed from Loyola University Chicago.
 Most importantly, LU-CHOICE allows participants to put their faith in action by serving and living in community with others.

-- Will I need a car?
 While some LU-CHOICE teachers do find having a car convenient, having a car is not a requirement.
 Community members are encouraged to share their resources and carpool with those who do not own cars.